sunnidunni/video-downloader-with-transcript/readme.md

 https://colab.research.google.com/drive/14q-q10T9q_aXGjRA1o3glyJhz_e_ZRvB?usp=sharing#scrollTo=M1UARqrb7ysm

-## FastAPI Video Downloader Documentation
+## FastAPI Video Downloader Documentation (Update: Does not transcript, only downloads video.)

 This is the API documentation for the **Video Downloader API**.
 This FastAPI service allows users to download videos from various platforms by providing a URL.
 Below is a guide to using the API.